School Bus History

 The conference met for seven days and the attendees created a total of 45 standards, including specifications regarding body length, ceiling height, and aisle width.
 Dr. Cyr’s conference, funded by a US $5,000 grant from the Rockefeller Foundation, was also a landmark event inasmuch as it included transportation officials from each of the then 48 states, as well as specialists from school bus manufacturing and paint companies.
 The conference approach to school bus safety, as well as the yellow color, has endured into the 21st century.

-in School Bus Use After World War II
+Growth in School Bus Use After World War II

 Following World War II, there were movements in Canada and the U.S. to consolidate public schools into fewer and larger ones, leading to an increase in demand for school buses.
 Rapid urban growth also outpaced school construction; coupled with the population expansion brought on by the baby boomers themselves having children, the need for busing within large urban centres in North America became acute.